nikat/mtproto2json/README.md

 Telegram is a cloud-based instant messaging service. https://telegram.org

-## Why would anyone need this proxy? ##
+## What does this proxy do? ##

 Telegram uses a complicated encryption scheme called MTProto. *More info on MTProto here: https://core.telegram.org/mtproto*

 While MTProto is open and documented, it uses binary serialization and encryption and is	comparatively difficult to implement.

-You might want to create a simple utility, to prototype an application or just to play with new Telegram API methods without having to implement MTProto. **mtproto2json** allows you to use JSON/TCP streams instead.
+You might want to create a simple utility, to prototype an application or just to play with new Telegram API methods without having to implement MTProto. **mtproto2json** allows your application to use JSON/TCP streams instead.

+You could also start developing your application with **mtproto2json** and switch to native MTProto implementation later.

+## What is JSON? ##

 JSON is a very common and a language-independent data format.
 Almost every platform, programming language and framework has simple and well-known ways to use JSON objects.
-JSON objects are much easier to read, test and debug than encrypted binary MTProto objects.
+JSON objects are human-readable, are much easier test and debug than encrypted binary MTProto objects.

-You could also start developing your application with **mtproto2json** and switch to native MTProto implementation later.

 **mtproto2json** implements MTProto for you, you only need to establish a JSON/TCP connection to start writing your app and it's usually very easy to do in any language or framework.

 ## There are libraries implementing MTProto, why would I use mtproto2json? ##

 **mtproto2json** is not a library, it's a service.
-You can use it with applications written in any language or framework and sometimes it's even simpler than including a library.
+You can use it with applications written in any language or framework and sometimes it's simpler than including a library.

 Another reason to use **mtproto2json** over other MTProto implementations is that the Telegram TL scheme is constantly updated.
 Other libraries are slow to catch with new methods and new features.